karmel/vespucci/README.md

 	```

 	Some advisements on the options:
-	* -f: the path to the SAM file
+	* `-f`: the path to the SAM file
-	* --output_dir: the path to a location that Vespucci can place some output data while processing tags
+	* `--output_dir`: the path to a location that Vespucci can place some output data while processing tags
-	* --schema_name: a name for the schema you would like all the tag tables to be placed in; should be Postgres-friendly (i.e., no spaces or unusual characters)
+	* `--schema_name`: a name for the schema you would like all the tag tables to be placed in; should be Postgres-friendly (i.e., no spaces or unusual characters)
-	* --project_name: a descriptive label of the experiment in question for your future reference; this will be used in the naming of tag tables, so it should be Postgres-friendly (i.e., no spaces or unusual characters)
+	* `--project_name`: a descriptive label of the experiment in question for your future reference; this will be used in the naming of tag tables, so it should be Postgres-friendly (i.e., no spaces or unusual characters)
-	* --processes: the number of daughter processes to use; three is good for an m1.small Amazon instance
+	* `--processes`: the number of daughter processes to use; three is good for an m1.small Amazon instance

 	Too see other available options, run the add_tags.sh script with `--help`.